broadinstitute/idmp-fungal-pipelines/documentation/FungalQC/README.md

 -   The workflow is designed for eukaryotic genomes, with default parameters optimized for fungal genomes.
 -   The default expected taxon is set to "Candidozyma auris" (Candida auris).
--   The workflow includes validation steps that can be turned off with the `skip_screen` parameter.
 -   Species-specific analysis is only performed when the identified organism matches the expected taxon.

 References